misrab/docs/Dai.md

 **Example 1:** Bob wants to borrow 100 Dai.
 He locks an amount of ETH worth significantly more than 100 Dai into a CDP and uses it to borrow 100 Dai.
 The 100 Dai is instantly sent directly to his Ethereum account.
 Assuming that the Stability Fee is 1% per year, Bob will need 101 Dai to cover the CDP if he decides to retrieve his ETH after one year.

-One of the primary use cases of CDPs is margin trading by borrowers.
+_One of the primary use cases of CDPs is margin trading by borrowers._

 **Example 2:** Bob wishes to go margin long on the ETH/Dai pair, so he borrows 100 SDR worth of Dai by posting 150 SDR worth of ETH to a CDP.
 He then buys another 100 SDR worth of ETH with his newly borrowed Dai putting him at a net 1.66x ETH/SDR exposure.
 He’s free to do whatever he wants with the 100 SDR worth of ETH he obtained by selling the Dai, while the original ETH collateral (150 SDR worth) remains locked until the debt plus the Stability Fee is covered.

-Although CDPs are not fungible with each other, the ownership of a CDP is transferable.
-This allows CDPs to be used in smart contracts that perform more complex methods of borrowing (for example, involving more than one actor).
+_Although CDPs are not fungible with each other, the ownership of a CDP is transferable.
+This allows CDPs to be used in smart contracts that perform more complex methods of borrowing (for example, involving more than one actor)._

 **Example 3:** Alice and Bob collaborate using an Ethereum OTC contract to issue 100 SDR worth of Dai backed by ETH.
 Alice contributes 50 SDR worth of ETH, while Bob contributes 100 SDR worth.
 The OTC contract takes the funds and creates a CDP, thus borrowing 100 SDR worth of Dai.
 The newly borrowed Dai are automatically sent to Bob.
 From Bob's point of view, he is buying 100 SDR worth of Dai by paying the equivalent value in ETH.
 The contract then transfers ownership of the CDP to Alice.
 She ends up with 100 SDR worth of debt (denominated in Dai) and 150 SDR worth of collateral (denominated in ETH).
 Since she started with only 50 SDR worth of ETH, she is now 3x long ETH/SDR.

-Liquidations ensure that in the event of a price crash in the collateral that backs a CDP type, the system will automatically be able to close CDPs that become too risky as result, ensuring that the outstanding Dai supply remain fully collateralized and solvent.
+_Liquidations ensure that in the event of a price crash in the collateral that backs a CDP type, the system will automatically be able to close CDPs that become too risky as result, ensuring that the outstanding Dai supply remain fully collateralized and solvent._

-**Example 4:** If we assume that Ether has a liquidation ratio of 145%, a penalty ratio of 105%, and an Ether-CDP is outstanding at 150% collateral ratio, the Ether price crashes 10% against the Target Price.
+**Example 4:** Let's assume that we have an Ether CDP type with a liquidation ratio of 145%, a penalty ratio of 105%, and our Ether-CDP is outstanding at 150% of the collateral ratio.
+Then, the Ether price crashes 10% against the Target Price.
 This causes the collateral ratio of the CDP to fall to ~135%.
 As it falls below its liquidation ratio, traders can trigger its liquidation and begin bidding with Dai for buying MKR in the debt auction.
 Traders can also begin bidding with Dai for buying the ~135 Dai worth of collateral in the collateral auction.
 Once there is at least 105 Dai being bid on the Ether collateral, traders reverse bid to take the least amount of collateral for 105 Dai and the remainder is returned to the original borrower.

 ## Keepers: Keeping the system rational and economically efficient

-A keeper is an independent actor that is incentivized by profit opportunities to contribute to decentralized systems.
+A keeper is an independent (usually automated) actor that is incentivized by profit opportunities to contribute to decentralized systems.
 In the context of The Dai Credit System, keepers participate in the Debt Auctions and Collateral Auctions when CDPs are liquidated, and the Buy&Burn auctions that continuously happen during normal operation of the system.

 Keepers also trade Dai around the Target Price.
 Keepers will want to sell Dai when the market price is higher than the Target Price.
 Similarly, keepers buy Dai when the market price is below the Target Price.
 This is in order to profit from the expected long-term convergence towards the Target Price.